rancher/rke2-docs/docs/install/windows_airgap.md

 4. [Install RKE2](#install-windows-rke2)

 ## Private Registry Method
-As of RKE2 v1.20, private registry support honors all settings from the [containerd registry configuration](./containerd_registry_configuration.md).
+Private registry support honors all settings from the [containerd registry configuration](./containerd_registry_configuration.md).
 This includes endpoint override and transport protocol (HTTP/HTTPS), authentication, certificate verification, etc.

-Prior to RKE2 v1.20, private registries must use TLS, with a cert trusted by the host CA bundle.
-If the registry is using a self-signed cert, you can add the cert to the host CA bundle with `update-ca-certificates`.
-The registry must also allow anonymous (unauthenticated) access.

 1. Add all the required system images to your private registry.
 A list of images can be obtained from the `.txt` file corresponding to each tarball referenced above, or you may `docker load` the airgap image tarballs, then tag and push the loaded images.
-2. If using a private or self-signed certificate on the registry, add the registry's CA cert to the containerd registry configuration, or operating system's trusted certs for releases prior to v1.20.
-3. [Install RKE2](#install-windows-rke2) using the `system-default-registry` parameter, or use the [containerd registry configuration](./containerd_registry_configuration.md) to use your registry as a mirror for docker.io.
+2. [Install RKE2](#install-windows-rke2) using the `system-default-registry` parameter, or use the [containerd registry configuration](./containerd_registry_configuration.md) to use your registry as a mirror for docker.io.

 ## Install Windows RKE2